Mic92/2048.ko/README.md

 CONTRIBUTION
 ============

-Cudos to mevdschee, who built original C-Version: [2048.c](https://github.com/mevdschee/2048.c), which I ported to the kernel.
+Kudos to mevdschee, who built original C-Version: [2048.c](https://github.com/mevdschee/2048.c), which I ported to the kernel.